neonlabsorg/neon-evm.docs/docs/about/why_neon.md

 Neon EVM is a fully compatible Ethereum environment solution built on the Solana blockchain.
 The platform allows developers to deploy Ethereum dApps without undertaking any reconfiguration.

-> No code changes required: Ethereum developers can build without Rust.
+> Minimal reconfiguration required: Ethereum developers can build without Rust.

 Neon EVM enables Solidity- and Vyper-based dApps to tap into Solana’s network benefits: low fees, high transaction speeds, and parallel transaction execution capabilities.